-Chapter 4 from the case study: The Great Potential of Bangalore’s Waterways.
-Full study available here
+Chapter 4 in The Great Potential of Bangalore’s Waterways.
+Full study available here.

 “A continuous social landscape”